famargar/Dematic-master/README.md

 using a older version.

 Known code limitations:
--several parameters are now hardcoded.
+1) several parameters are now hardcoded.
 In a more evolved prototype, most parameters would be set through the webpage.
--the tester needs to kill both webserver.py and check_data_DB.py; one could rather add start/stop buttons in the webpage
+2) the tester needs to kill both webserver.py and check_data_DB.py; one could rather add start/stop buttons in the webpage

 Known scope limitations:
--the web page informs the operator, but does not do that clearly enough, and do not say what to do in case of errors.
+the web page informs the operator, but does not do that clearly enough, and do not say what to do in case of errors.
 One could
 1) make plots interactive - for example using plotly or d3.js - so for example can get the exact day/time the problem occurred, without looking into the code (or the database)
 2) make buttons that stay green if all OK, turn red if problem
 3) make automatic e-mail/text message notifications to inform all relevant parties